Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 ## **Setting the Cookie**

 You need to generate a JWT secret.
 Because no one else has the secret, no one else can create a cookie the server will honor.
 There are various ways to get a good random secret.
 Here is one: [https://www.random.org/strings/](https://www.random.org/strings/).
-Then store this secret in your .env file as JWT_SECRET.
+Get a secret and store it in your .env file as JWT_SECRET.

 Add the following utility routine to controllers/userController.js: